 Our local co-op has been wonderful so far and has adjusted their schedule to allow for more breaks and field trips which has been a blessing already.
-My oldest is taking LEGO WeDo 2.0 (again, since he loved it so much last year) plus Gym, Art and a culture/geography class called Trip Around the World.
-My younger son is taking Gym, Art, a Unit Study class and LEGO Simple Machines.
+My oldest is taking LEGO WeDo 2.0 (again, since he loved it so much last year) plus Gym, Art, and a culture/geography class called Trip Around the World.
+My younger son is taking Gym, Art, a Unit Study class, and LEGO Simple Machines.
 Our youngest plays in the nursery while I teach two classes of LEGO WeDo 2.0.

 We’ve continued again with Homeschool Open Gym at our local park district and have taken a break from gymnastics to allow time for swimming lessons instead.
 The boys also attend AWANA once a week and my oldest has now started playing percussion in our local homeschool band.
-Both boys are also continuing the Bastien Piano Basics series for piano lessons at home and are both participating in our co-op’s mixed-age choir.
+Both boys are also continuing the Bastien Piano Basics series for piano lessons at home and participating in our co-op’s mixed-age choir.

 Field trips are a big part of our school year and our favorite so far has been indoor rock climbing at Vertical Endeavors, a climbing gym near us that offers discount days for homeschoolers.
 Our next big outing, to go along with our upcoming study of knights and castles, will be a dinner and tournament at Medieval Times.

-Check back later to see Our Curriculum Choices – Year 6!
+Click here to see Our Curriculum Choices – Year 6!